Marek Houston

 Marek Christopher Houston (born April 14, 2004) is an American professional baseball shortstop in the Minnesota Twins organization.
-He was drafted to the Twins in the first round of the 2025 Major League Baseball draft.
+He was selected by the Twins in the first round of the 2025 Major League Baseball draft.

-Career
+Amateur career

 Houston attended Venice High School in Venice, Florida.
 He committed to Wake Forest University to play college baseball.

 As a freshman at Wake Forest in 2023, Houston played in 65 games with 59 starts and hit .220/.328/.307 with four home runs and 29 runs batted in (RBI) over 260 plate appearances.
-After the season, he played summer ball for the Amsterdam Mohawks.
-As a sophomore in 2024, Houston started 53 of 54 games and improved to .326/.434/.516 with eight home runs and 39 RBI over 264 plate appearances.
+After the season, he played collegiate summer baseball in the Perfect Game Collegiate Baseball League for the Amsterdam Mohawks.
+As a sophomore in 2024, Houston started 53 of 54 games for Wake Forest and improved to .326/.434/.516 with eight home runs and 39 RBI over 264 plate appearances.
 After the season, he played for the Bourne Braves in the Cape Cod League.
-Houston entered his junior season in 2025 as a top prospect for the 2025 Major League Baseball draft.
-He batted .354/.458/.597 with 15 home runs and 19 stolen bases in 298 plate appearances.
+Houston entered his junior season in 2025 as a top prospect for the upcoming MLB draft.
+He batted .354/.458/.597 with 15 home runs, 66 RBI, and 19 stolen bases in 298 plate appearances.

+Professional career

-On July 13, 2025, the Minnesota Twins selected Houston 16th overall in the first round of the 2025 Major League Baseball draft.
+The Minnesota Twins selected Houston with the 16th overall pick in the first round of the 2025 Major League Baseball draft.
 Houston signed with Minnesota for a $4.9 dollar signing bonus on July 23.

+Houston made his professional debut with the Single-A Fort Myers Miracle and also played with the High-A Cedar Rapids Kernels, hitting .270 with one home run across 24 total games played.
+He was assigned to Cedar Rapids to open the 2026 season.

+Personal life

+Houston's brother, Graham, also played at Venice High School.
+He is a top prospect for the 2027 Major League Baseball draft, played for the 2026 USA 18U national baseball team, and is committed to play baseball at LSU.